 For supplements, parents can seek advice from their child’s paediatrician or pharmacists for age-suitable supplements such as probiotics that can help with digestion.
 Child-suitable probiotics are also available at our local pharmacies, supermarkets and hypermarts.

-Ways to help with digestion
+Ways to improve digestion and constipation

 If baby experiences constipation, try this: